 Not washing your fruits and vegetables properly means that the germs on the surface can get to the flesh of the fruit or vegetable when you cut or bite into it.
 Then, it's inevitable.
-You will consume the germs and other impurities, which in turn can cause constipation and other digestion problems.
-And this isn't restricted to the peels of fruit and vegetables that are usually consumed.
-This rule applies to even the ones with inedible rinds.
-Now, of course, you can avoid the problem if you cleanse the food thoroughly, and yes, there is a right way to do it, too!
+You'll consume the germs and other impurities, which could cause digestion problems.
+And FYI, this isn't restricted to the peels of fruit and vegetables that are usually consumed.
+This rule applies to even the ones with inedible rinds!
+Of course, you can avoid the problem if you cleanse the food thoroughly, and yes, there is a right way to do it.

 Vegetables like cauliflower, cabbage, garden cress, bok choy, broccoli, brussels sprouts and similar hardy leafy greens are full of fissures, which house germs.
 Simply running them under col water isn't going to get out all the germs.
 You need to first soak them in bowl of cold water for 3-5 minutes and then rinse them thoroughly under running water.